terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

-c.
+### 2. Modify the contract files
+Now that you've added the dependencies, modify the following files:

+- `error.rs`
+- `msg.rs`
+- `lib.rs`
+- `contract.rs`
+- `test.rs`

+To modify the contract files, follow the procedure below.

+a.
 Navigate to `/token-factory/contracts/token-factory/src`.

-d.
+b.
 Open `error.rs` and add the following:

 ```rust